incitron/incitron_docs/pages/02_math_model.md

 **(7) Stockpile Mixing Constraint (equal out-fractions)**

 This constraint ensures that stockpiles are mixed (i.e., the proportion of parcels reclaimed from each stockpile in each period must be the same).
 Note that in the first period we have to ensure any pre-existing stockpile balances are reclaimed equally.
-Note that stockpile mixing is a non-linear constraint, but can be solved, as described by [Bley et. al., 2012]({{ site.url }}/assets/papers/Bley_etal_2012.pdf){:target="_blank"}.
+Note that stockpile mixing is a non-linear constraint, but can be solved with a MILP branch-and-bound algorithm framework, as described by [Bley et. al., 2012]({{ site.url }}/assets/papers/Bley_etal_2012.pdf){:target="_blank"}.

 $$For~b \in B,~p \in P_b,~t = 1,~s \in S,~d = D: $$